- How to Fill in Your Visit Japan Web Arrival Documents for Japan - 18 March 2026

 The whole hotel is non-smoking.

 There are lots of restaurants and shops opposite the hotel.
-It’s also one of the few Disney-affiliated hotels in this area that has a pool, although as I write this in April 2023, it’s not operating – but, that will hopefully change as Japan relaxes more restrictions.
+It’s also one of the few Disney-affiliated hotels in this area with a pool – although note, this isn’t open to children under 12 and those under 16 must be accompanied by an adult

 Hotel Emion Tokyo Bay

-Their shuttle bus is the most frequent in the busy morning hours departing roughly every eight minutes.
-At night, during the hours when people are most likely to leave the park it runs every 10 minutes.
+Their shuttle bus is the most frequent in the busy morning hours, departing as often as every 5 minutes at some points.
+At night, during the hours when people are most likely to leave the park, it runs every 10 minutes.
 Find the timetable here.

 The Emion is a little bit further away from Shin-Urayasu station than the previous two hotels, but it’s still only a 12-minute walk, or there are a couple of local buses that will get you there in 6-7 minutes.